-The Inner Critic is a sub-personality within our Ego.
-The Ego has many different characters, such as the Inner Child, the Rebel etc. The Inner Critic’s persona has usually formed from our early conditioning by ‘absorbing’ other people’s projections, fears and limitations.
+The Inner Critic is a sub-personality within our ego.
+The ego has many different characters, such as the Inner Child, the Rebel etc. The Inner Critic’s persona has usually formed from our early conditioning by ‘absorbing’ other people’s projections, fears and limitations.
 We have also ‘swallowed’ their judgements, beliefs and negative comments, known as introjects and made them the reality of the Inner Critic.
-We don’t like this ‘negative’ part of ourself; we see it as an enemy in terms of our personal growth.
-So people just try to ignore it, others repress it by thinking positively or saying positive affirmations but these are only temporary ways of silencing the Inner Critic.
-There is a well known saying that goes ‘Whatever we resist will persist.’
-So what’s the answer?
+We don’t like this ‘negative’ part of ourself; and so we see it as an enemy in terms of our personal growth.

-3: Reread or play back what has been said.
-When have you heard these things being said before?
+One of the ways to do this is to write down some of the statements from your Inner Critic in a journal.
+Then read back what has been written and ask yourself when have you heard these things being said before?
 Whose voices are you actually hearing?
 Was it your teacher from school who called you stupid or a boss that said you were a failure or not good enough?
 Was it a judgement about your behaviour from your parents, or a comment about your looks from a jealous friend?
 Becoming aware of whose voices are in there can help you to discern where and when these critiques began.

-4: Next, check out the ‘reality’ or validity of these negative thoughts or beliefs.
-E.g. if I’m stupid, how is it that I ended up getting my Degree?
+Next, check out the ‘reality’ or validity of these negative thoughts or beliefs.
+E.g. if I’m stupid, how is it that I ended up getting my degree?
 If I’m such a failure, how do I get a good performance related bonus every year?
-This will help you to communicate with your Inner Critic from a place of empowerment rather than disempowerment.
+This will help you to challenge your Inner Critic from a place of empowerment rather than disempowerment.